 The soundest advice for those willing to deposit their funds to a decentralized money market is to make sure the case for the sustainability of yields is supported with readily available on-chain data.
 The great collapse of Anchor and Terra reminded everyone always to check the source of yields.
 Conveniently, hosts a dashboard showcasing yields currently available in major DeFi apps.

-Advantages: DEXs sometimes have special offers that boost rewards for liquidity mining, making the activity yield more lucrative returns than lending.
+Advantages: DEXes sometimes have special offers that boost rewards for liquidity mining, making the activity yield more lucrative returns than lending.

 Disadvantages: Impermanent loss.

 Decentralized exchanges pool two or more assets in one place and on price functions.
 An efficient DEX requires deep liquidity in its pools so that users don’t suffer from slippage (link to definition) and trade assets at a fair market price.
 That’s why DEXes constantly optimize for liquidity efficiency and invite asset owners to supply their pools, and in return, reward them with a portion of trading fees.

 Here is how it works, basically.
 Say an investor holds ether.
 And as they head over to Uniswap Pools, they see that supplying liquidity to the ETH-USDC pool is the most suitable choice for their risk appetite.
 However, most DEXes do not support single-sided liquidity provision and require liquidity providers to supply both assets in the pool in the same USD amount.
 Therefore, our investor converts half of their ether to USDC to supply liquidity.
 And as a liquidity provider, they get rewarded for renting out their assets.